-Steel-cut oats cooked up warm and cozy with almond milk, bananas, cinnamon, vanilla and sweetened with pure maple syrup is a healthy and delicious way to start your day!
+Easy Overnight Steel-Cut Oats Oatmeal made in a slow cooker with almond milk, bananas, cinnamon, vanilla and naturally sweetened with pure maple syrup is a healthy and delicious way to start your day!

 As we continue into the new year, I wanted to share an easy vegan breakfast idea that’s both healthy and delicious.
 It’s one that will get you going in the morning, keeping you satisfied and fueled.

 Since I’ve been on a slow cooker kick lately, this overnight steel cut oats recipe fits right in.
 I just love how easy it is to use a slow cooker.
 Simply throw your ingredients in and let it cook.
 It doesn’t get much simpler than that!

-You’ll find the recipe to have simple and accessible ingredients, making it a great recipe for the meal rotation.
-It also works as a great lunch or dinner option from time to time.
-I encourage you to put the ingredients on your grocery list, and keep your new year going healthy and strong.
+You’ll find the overnight steel cut oatmeal to include pantry staples that are easily accessible, making it perfect for the meal rotation.
+It also works as a great lunch or dinner option from time to time!